gregcartwright/dissertation/NewPlan.md

 they found IADL dependencey was an independent determinant of frailty, reinforces CFS being vaild.
 This paper talks about pre-frailty.

 Collard et al 2012.
+A systematic review including studies from europe, North America and Taiwan.
 Frailty - physiologoical reserve has fallen to a level where small disturbance can lead to "a series of complications".
 Defines pre-frailty.
+Found that at least 10% of people aged 65 or over are frail.
+And prevalence of at least 26% for those aged over 85.

+Sternberg et al 2011.

+Enrud et al 2008 - read re outcomes.

+Fassbender et al 2009 - read re cost of frailty.